MostafaRamzySayedAhmed/ContactForm/README.md

 # Contact Form
-It's a Responsive Contact Form Providing Full Validation for All Input Fields Like Username, E-Mail & Phone Number.
+It's a Responsive Contact Form.

 # The Features
-* The Responsive, Simple & Classic Design.
+* The Responsive & Classic Design.
-* Full Validation for All of the Input Fields.
+* Full Validation for All Input Fields.
-* The Validation is Divided into Two Basic Categories: **Client-Side & Server-Side** Validations.
+* The Validations are Divided into Two Basic Categories: Client-Side & Server-Side Validations.

 # The Used Technologies
 * HTML